softwareconstruction240/softwareconstruction/instruction/chess-tips/chess-tips.md

 ## AutoGrader can’t find my Unit Tests

-Make sure the unit tests are in server/src/test/java/service and the Class has the word Tests in it.
+Make sure the unit tests are in server/src/test/java/service and the Class ends with the word `Tests` or `Test`.

 ## I don't have enough GitHub commits to pass the autograder